Asparagus, Leek, and Mushroom Frittata

 A frittata is made by first sautéing some vegetables in a little butter or olive oil in a 10-inch cast iron skillet, then you add 8 to 10 whisked eggs (sometimes grated cheese too) and pop the whole pan in a preheated 375 degree oven for 20 to 25 minutes.
 It will puff up as it bakes, then fall as it cools.
 Cut your frittata into wedges and serve with a salad.
 So easy!

-This frittata recipe uses some in-season spring vegetables, plus fresh tarragon to create a complex-flavored meal that will remind you of French cuisine!
+This frittata recipe uses in-season spring vegetables, plus fresh tarragon to create a beautiful and nutrient dense main dish!
 Asparagus and tarragon pair so well together!
-Yum!
 Serve it for a Mother's Day brunch or Easter brunch with a green salad and some sparkling mineral water.

 If you or a family member cannot tolerate eggs then I would suggest baking a salmon fillet and serving it with a salad for Mother's day brunch.
 Salmon for brunch is a great egg-free option!